 These owners will likely start paying for flood insurance

 CBJ has compiled a list of recommended fixes to the new flood map.

 Please contact Eric Feldt, ph: (907) 586-0764 If you think something should be added to this list.

 Other important issues about the new Flood Map

 No flood map is perfect.
 Areas of the new flood map may contain errors or insufficient data for accurate mapping.
 If you believe the new flood map inadvertently puts your building/ property in a high-risk flood zone, you might be able to remove your building/ property through a map amendment or revision.

 Please contact Eric Feldt, CBJ Planner, (ph: (907) 586-0764) to learn more about this opportunity.

 National Flood Insurance Program

-The CBJ plans on adopting new flood maps and an insurance study that will not only provide better flood protection for the community, but will also meet the requirement of being part of the National Flood Insurance Program (NFIP).
+In addition to adopting new flood maps and insurance study for increase flood awareness for the community, the CBJ also adopted new flood regulations to protect the community from flood damage.
+By adopting those three eleements, the CBJ will continue to comply with the National Flood Insurance Program (NFIP).
 This voluntary program is governed by FEMA and allows communities to purchase flood insurance.
-Homeowners insurance usually does not cover flooding events.
+Homeowners insurance does not cover flooding events.
 In order to receive flood insurance, communities must participate in the NFIP and adopt and enforce special construction standards, flood maps, and insurance studies as tools for flood protection.
-You can read more about the National Flood Insurance Program at the following website: http://www.fema.gov/business/nfip/index.shtm
+You can read more about the National Flood Insurance Program at the following website: http://www.fema.gov/business/nfip/index.shtm.

 For any flood-related questions or comments, please contact Eric Feldt by phone, at (907) 586-0764, or email to Eric_Feldt@ci.juneau.ak.us.